dhaliaditi/Smart-waste-bin/README.md

-# WasteTracker : Smart way of waste  measurement and disposal
+# WasteTracker : A smart method of measuring and getting rid of garbage

-1)Automatic lid opening
+1) Automatic lid opening when waste is detected
-2) Trash weight measurement
+2) Measure trash weight
-3) Waste can be monitored easily
+3) Waste monitoring

-sofware use:arduino
+sofware use: ARDUINO